UCMJ Article 134

 Article 84 (Breach of Medical Quarantine) specifies a service member may be subject to prosecution if they:

-2. with knowledge of the quarantine and the limits of the quarantine, goes beyond those limits before being released from the quarantine by a proper authority.
+2. with knowledge of the quarantine and the limits of the quarantine, go beyond those limits before being released from the quarantine by a proper authority.

-The prosecution must prove beyond a reasonable that the accused had been ordered into a medical quarantine, the order was valid, the accused was aware of the order as well as the limitations specified by the order, and the accused effectively violated the limitations of the order prior to being released by a proper authority.
+The prosecution must prove beyond a reasonable that the accused had been ordered into a medical quarantine, the order was valid, the accused was aware of the order as well as the limitations specified by the order, and the accused effectively violated the limitations of the order before being released by proper authority.

 Understanding Article 84 (Breach of Medical Quarantine) of the UCMJ

-There is a difference between a service member being confined to quarters and being under medical quarantine.
-A service member who has been ordered into a medical quarantine was ordered to do so due to their possible exposure to a communicable contagion.
+There is a difference between a service member being confined to quarters and under medical quarantine.
+A service member ordered into a medical quarantine was ordered to do so due to their possible exposure to an infectious contagion.
 The medical quarantine is a safety measure implemented to limit exposure to the contagion.
-Service members accused of a breach of medical quarantine must have deliberately violated the quarantine in order to be convicted.
+Service members accused of a breach of medical quarantine must have deliberately violated the quarantine to be convicted.

 Maximum Possible Punishment for Violations of Article 84

-Service members found guilty of an Article 84 violation face a possible dishonorable discharge, forfeiture of all pay and allowances, as well as up to 1 year forced confinement.
+Service members found guilty of an Article 84 violation face a possible dishonorable discharge, forfeiture of all pay and allowances, and up to 1 year of forced confinement.

 How do you defend against Article 84 Breach of Medical Quarantine charges?